Hossam-Eldin-Omar/SLAM_and_path_planning/my_progress.md

 | CPU Load            | Higher                       | Lower                              |
 | Tuning Complexity   | High (critics, weights, etc) | Low (fewer parameters)             |

-> DWB provided better control in tight areas but is harder to configure.
+> DWB provided better control in tight areas and with dynamic obstacles but is harder to configure.
-> RPP worked well in open space and was easier to configure.
+> RPP worked well in open space and was easier to configure, but is used with primarily static obstacles and simple scenarios.

 --